-Lyrics by Charles Manson.
-(Yes, that Charles Manson)
+Lyrics by Charles Manson (Yes, that Charles Manson)

 It’s the summer of 1968, and for Joe RockFan, things are getting weird, depressing and downright scary.
-Joe learns that the Beatles, fresh off of 1967’s oftentimes celebratory (albeit oftentimes strange) instant classic Sgt.
+Joe learns that The Beatles, fresh off of 1967’s oftentimes celebratory (albeit oftentimes strange) instant classic Sgt.
 Pepper’s Lonely Hearts Club Band, have become a fractured entity, and are cutting their latest outing not as a unit, but as four separate individuals in four separate Abbey Road recording studios.
 Weird.

 Joe watches The Mamas & The Papas – the same iconic folkie quartet who, the previous year, had a hit album anchored by joyous covers of “My Girl” and “Twist and Shout” – break up, because seemingly out of nowhere, Mama Cass Elliot lets it be known to bandmates Denny Doherty and John and Michelle Phillips that she wants to blow off the group and go solo.
 Depressing.

-Joe hears that the Beach Boys recorded a composition by a creepy dude (and future mass murderer) named Charles Manson – and this after Joe had spent much of last year glued the hippy dippy trippy anthem “Good Vibrations” from the gang’s mostly cheerful (albeit mostly strange) album Smiley Smile.
+Joe hears that The Beach Boys recorded a composition by a creepy dude (and future mass murderer) named Charles Manson – and this after Joe had spent much of last year glued to the hippy dippy trippy anthem “Good Vibrations” from the gang’s mostly cheerful (albeit mostly strange) album Smiley Smile.
 Downright scary.